umbraco/UmbracoDocs/Reference/Routing/WebApi/index.md

 *~/Umbraco/[YourAreaName]/[YourControllerName]*

+E.g *~/Umbraco/AwesomeProducts/Products/GetAllProducts*

 For more information about areas, Urls and routing see the [routing section](routing.md)

 ## Backoffice controllers

 If you are creating a controller to work within the Umbraco backoffice then you will need to ensure that it is secured  properly by inheriting from: `UmbracoAuthorizedApiController` or `UmbracoAuthorizedJsonController`.
 This controller type will auto-route your controller like the above examples except that it will add another Uri path: 'backoffice'.
-For example:

 *~/Umbraco/backoffice/Api/[YourControllerName]*

 *~/Umbraco/backoffice/[YourAreaName]/[YourControllerName]*

+E.g
+*~/Umbraco/Api/Products/GetAllProducts* or

+*~/Umbraco/backoffice/AwesomeProducts/Products/GetAllProducts* for PluginController

 ### More Information